leryn1122/spec/spec-001.md

 ***Region*** is the name or short name of the geographic location where the infrastructure instances are located, given by Cloud Provider.
 It SHALL be disambiguated from the available zones.

+For the on-premise data centers, servers, clusters, those are NOT provided by any Cloud Provider, the provider MUST be marked as the fixed value `onp` for *On-Premises*.

 **Naming Format**
 - CSP MUST be a short code, matching the regex pattern `^[a-z][a-z0-9]{1,4}$`.